If your profession involves you supporting job seekers or helping people remain in work, we can help you.

 Blind or partially sighted people should not be excluded from employment - nor should sight loss equal job loss.

-If your profession involves supporting job seekers we can help you support these clients.
+If your profession involves supporting job seekers we can help you better support clients with sight loss.
 We work with partners to deliver tailored employment solutions, and we have developed tools to help blind and partially sighted people find work.

 We can also support welfare to work providers and those whose role involve helping blind and partially sighted people into work.

 If you are an employer looking to take on a blind or partially sighted person, please take a look at our information on employing a blind or partially sighted person.

 We have produced a guide outlining what good employment support for blind and partially sighted people looks like.
 We want to equip you with the knowledge, tools and confidence to support working age people with sight loss trying to find or stay in work.